openmainframeproject-internship/COBOL-Modernization/Documentation/Architecture/Original/CICS.md

 This is possibly because they serve not only the CICS program but the batch jobs too.
 These are individual modules, written based more on the file they access, rather than the business logic they serve.
 This approach has the advantage of modularity, code reusability and data security.

-The connection between data layer programs and business layer programs can be seen in the [CICS Flow Diagram](https://openmainframeproject-internship.github.io/COBOL-Modernization/CICSFlow.html) and the association between data layer programs and data files can be seen in the [Data Flow Diagram](https://openmainframeproject-internship.github.io/COBOL-Modernization/Data%20Flow.html)
+The connection between data layer programs and business layer programs can be seen in the [CICS Flow Diagram](https://openmainframeproject-internship.github.io/COBOL-Modernization/CICS%20Flow.html) and the association between data layer programs and data files can be seen in the [Data Flow Diagram](https://openmainframeproject-internship.github.io/COBOL-Modernization/Data%20Flow.html).
+The [Calls And Data flow diagram](https://openmainframeproject-internship.github.io/COBOL-Modernization/CallsAndData.html) provides a complete picture of the programs and the data store accessed by them.

 ### Utility Programs